atherlangga/assistdone/README.rst

     +--------------------------------+     +--------------------------------+

-* GtdDefinition (applies DDD)
+GtdDefinition (applies DDD)
+'''''''''''''''''''''''''''
 This component models basic representation for GTD.

-* GtdStuff (applies DDD and Command (the 'C' on CQRS))
+GtdStuff (applies DDD and Command (the 'C' on CQRS))
+''''''''''''''''''''''''''''''''''''''''''''''''''''
 This component models the GTD processing and its Stuff lifetime.

-* GtdInventory (applied DDD and Query (the 'Q' on CQRS))
+GtdInventory (applied DDD and Query (the 'Q' on CQRS))
+''''''''''''''''''''''''''''''''''''''''''''''''''''''
 This component models the GTD inventory.
 Because GTD inventory has the same concept as Query, it also contains the Query logic.

-* FeatureSpec (applied DDD and BDD)
+FeatureSpec (applied DDD and BDD)
+'''''''''''''''''''''''''''''''''
 This component doesn't appear on the above diagram because it's not needed in the final product.
 However, this component plays important role in validating the Domain Model representation of `GtdDefinition`, `GtdStuff`, and `GtdInventory`.

-* AssistdoneMobile
+AssistdoneMobile
+''''''''''''''''

-    This component is the "glue" for everything.
+This component acts the "glue" for everything.